syntevo/syntevo.github.io/SmartGit/Latest/Preferences.md

 you are sure you know Git well enough to understand the consequences of forced push.

+## Log and Working Tree window

+Select **Automatically save stash on common commands** to have SmartGit retry the execution of a Git command, if this failed and the working tree contains local changes.

+#### Info
+> If you encounter problems with auto-stashing, because SmartGit does not ask anymore, you may try to **Restore all confirmation dialogs** in section **User Interface**.

 ## Git Executable

 You can specify which **Git Executable** should be used by SmartGit.